TL;DR

 Pro Tip

 The Pho Broth Test: When you sit down at a Vietnamese restaurant that's new to you, order tea and ask your server directly: "Do you make a vegetable or mushroom broth for pho?"
 The answer tells you everything.
-A restaurant that has taken the time to develop a vegetable-broth pho cares about plant-based dining. iPho Saigon and Ngon pass this test — their mushroom broths are built with the same attention as the meat versions.
+A restaurant that has taken the time to develop a vegetable-broth pho cares about plant-based dining. iPho Saigon passes this test with the strongest mushroom broth in the metro -- built with the same attention as the meat versions.

 Vegan Vietnamese at Home